linehanMatt/tmp-content/blog/narrative-101-how-are-companies-using-narrative.md

 tags: ['insights']

 ---
+> **Please Note:** Narrative's offerings are constantly evolving.
+While some of the products mentioned below are no longer available, the foundational ideas they introduced are timeless and continue to inform our innovations.
+This article is preserved as a reference.
+For the latest on how Narrative is transforming data collaboration, [click here to learn more](https://www.narrative.io/).

 ### Learn how companies are leveraging Narrative to power their data strategies

 Welcome back to class, students.

-In our second installment of our "Narrative 101" series ([here's part one](/blog/narrative-101-what-is-narrative)), Narrative founder and CEO Nick Jordan provides some real-life examples of how companies are leveraging Narrative's [Acquire](https://www.narrative.io/platform-acquire) and [Distribute](https://www.narrative.io/platform-distribute) platforms to power their data strategies.
+In our second installment of our "Narrative 101" series ([here's part one](/blog/narrative-101-what-is-narrative)), Narrative founder and CEO Nick Jordan provides some real-life examples of how companies are leveraging Narrative's [Acquire](https://www.narrative.io/) and [Distribute](https://www.narrative.io/) platforms to power their data strategies.

 Watch the video or read the interview below to learn: